Netcracker/DRNavigator/documentation/design/2-extend-service-names-for-multiple-services.md

 But this way is followed with the problem, because site can consist several identical services in different namespaces (e.g. some postgres DB, some kafka instances and so on).
-If user deploy such services, they will be deployed successfully, but site-manager will operate only with one of this services and another one will be invisible.
+If user deploy such services, they will be deployed successfully, but site-manager will operate only with one of those services and another one will be invisible.
 [Issue on it](https://github.com/Netcracker/DRNavigator/issues/49)

 Now uniqueness of name is the concern of the user and requires to take account of the number of services, that should be deployed in site.
 If it can be more than one, user has to provide an opportunity to redefine CR name in helm chart or create automatic algorithm for it.
 And as practice shows, for most services there is no limit on their number in a cluster.
 Therefore, this issue is relevant.

+Also, we have requirements to use dns name of operated service as service name in site-manager.

 ## Considered Options